Abstract¶

 Discussion¶

 Several implications deserve emphasis.
-First, this framework makes visible the contributions of individuals who are systematically under-credited in current systems: data curators, software engineers, visualization designers, research coordinators, and technical specialists.
-These roles are increasingly essential to modern science but remain largely invisible in traditional author lists Larivière et al. (2016).
-When a reader can sort by “Data Curation” or “Software” and see who led these contributions, the value of this work becomes self-evident.
+First, this framework makes visible the contributions of individuals who are systematically under-credited in current systems.
+Data curators, engineers, research coordinators, and technical specialists are increasingly essential to modern science but remain largely invisible in traditional author lists Larivière et al. (2016).
+Students and postdocs fare little better: their contributions are routinely compressed into an ambiguous middle-author position that tells a hiring committee almost nothing.
+Structured contribution records change this.
+When a reader can sort by “Data Curation” or “Software” and see who led these contributions, the value of that work becomes self-evident.
+This gives early-career researchers and support staff a concrete artifact they can present to hiring committees, fellowship panels, and promotion boards.

 Second, the framework reduces the stakes of author ordering by making position less consequential.
 When every contribution is transparently documented and can be viewed from multiple angles, the specific position in the byline matters less.
-This alone could significantly reduce authorship disputes—which remain among the most common and corrosive sources of friction in collaborative research Rennie et al. (1997)Wren et al. (2007).
+This alone could significantly reduce authorship disputes, which remain among the most common sources of friction in collaborative research Rennie et al. (1997).

-Third, the machine-readable nature of the contribution data opens new possibilities for research evaluation Vasilevsky et al. (2021)FORCE11 (2016).
+Fourth, the machine-readable nature of the contribution data opens new possibilities for research evaluation Vasilevsky et al. (2021)Wilkinson et al. (2016).
 Funding agencies, hiring committees, and promotion panels currently rely on crude proxies such as author position and journal prestige.
-Structured contribution data enables genuinely nuanced evaluation—crediting researchers for their specific role rather than assuming that “first author did most work” or “last author is the PI.”
+Structured contribution data enables genuinely nuanced evaluation, crediting researchers for the specific roles they performed.

 Limitations of this framework include the documentation burden on authors, the need for journal and publisher adoption, and the challenge of verifying self-reported contributions.
-We believe these limitations are addressable: modern submission systems already collect CRediT data McNutt et al. (2018), section-level contributions map naturally to the collaborative writing process with tools like Google Docs and Overleaf that track per-author edits, and the transparency of public contribution records itself serves as a check on misrepresentation.
+We believe these limitations are addressable: modern submission systems already collect CRediT data McNutt et al. (2018), section-level contributions map naturally to how teams already divide work, with each contributor knowing which parts of the project they led or supported, and the transparency of public contribution records itself serves as a check on misrepresentation.
+The contribution data itself is stored in simple YAML files that any researcher can edit in a text editor, version-control with Git, and validate without specialized tools.
+This low barrier to entry means adoption does not depend on any particular publishing platform.

 The future of scientific authorship must evolve to match the reality of scientific practice.
-Team science is here to stay—and growing Wuchty et al. (2007).
+Team science is here to stay and growing Wuchty et al. (2007).
 The question is whether our attribution systems will continue to compress multi-dimensional contributions into a format designed for solo scholars, or whether we will build tools that celebrate the collaborative nature of discovery and give every contributor the credit they deserve.
-This demonstration is our contribution to that conversation.

 - Rennie, D., Yank, V., & Emanuel, L. (1997).
 When authorship fails: a proposal to make contributors accountable.
 JAMA, 278(7), 579–585.
 10.1001/jama.1997.03550070071041